Model Strategy

 If you see success rates below your target, try these steps.

-3. Ensure the MIDSCENE_MODEL_FAMILY environment variable is set correctly; otherwise element localization can drift significantly.
+MIDSCENE_MODEL_FAMILYenvironment variable is set correctly; otherwise element localization can drift significantly. - Tweak the

 More